Skip to content

 What is a breach response firm?

-A breach response firm (also called incident response firm or IR firm) is a cybersecurity company that specializes in helping organizations respond to and recover from data breaches.
-Services typically include digital forensics, malware analysis, threat containment, regulatory notification support, and recovery assistance.
+A breach response firm (also called an incident response or IR firm) is a cybersecurity company that helps organizations contain and recover from a data breach.
+Typical services include digital forensics, malware analysis, threat containment, regulatory notification support, and recovery.

 How much does incident response cost?